farias-77/farias-77/README.md

 ### Hello there 👋

 My name is Gabriel Farias Alves, but you can call me only Farias.
-I'm from Brazil and I'm currently studying Computer Science at UFJF and Full Stack web development at Driven Education.
+I'm from Brazil and I'm currently studying Computer Science at Inteli (Instituto de Tecnologia e Liderança) and Full Stack web development at Driven Education.

 #### Languages and Tools:
 <img align="left" alt="HTML5" height="25px" src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />